sahilsaxena21/topskillsdsportfolio/README.md

 4. **AQ 4**: To be efficient, how can I up-skill in a way that leverages my existing skill set?

+## Measuring Success

+In a real-world setting, one of ways project success can be measured is by receiving direct feedback from our target users.
+For example, we can engage a random sample of our population of target users to rate the effectiveness of the app by designing a quantitative survey.

 ## Methodology

 The following analytical approach was used to extracts insights visualized in the Streamlit app.